F5Networks/f5-ci-docs/usage-marathon-poc.rst

 environment with Mesos and Marathon.
 We suggest that you start by following these steps to understand the components and services that we provide.

-You do not need a Mesos and Marathon environment.
-If you do not have one, the first few steps will help you set one up.
-If you do have an existing environment that you would like to use, you can skip these steps.
+You do not need a pre-existing Mesos and Marathon environment.
+This guide will help you set one up in AWS using a cloud formation template (CFT).
+If you do have an existing environment that you would like to use, you can skip step three below.
-(**TODO: Fill in which steps can be skipped.**)

 This usage guide will also describe how to configure the analytics providers (e.g. Big-IP and the Lightweight Proxy) to send data to a Splunk instance.